korrapragna/Digital_Electronics_Internship/README.md

 | 1 | 1 | 1   | 1   | 1    |

 # Multiplexers
-# what is Multiplexer?
+# what is a Multiplexer?
  A multiplexer (often abbreviated as MUX) is a digital electronic device that selects one input from multiple input signals and forwards it to a single output line.
 It acts like a digital switch.

-Key Points:
+@ Key Points:
 - A multiplexer has multiple data inputs, one output, and select lines (also called control lines).

 - The number of select lines determines how many inputs the multiplexer can handle.